tefkah/thesis-writing/Local Internal Symmetries Are Not Directly Observable.md

 # Local internal symmetries are not directly observable

-# Local, internal symmetries are not directly observable, as a dynamical modification needs to be made to the law in order to observe the invariance of the symmetry
+As a dynamical modification needs to be made to the law in order to observe the invariance of the symmetry

 [@Kosso2000] claims the above.